bryancera/CERA-1/README.md

 # CERA-1
 CERA-1, the Clay-Extruding Robotic Assistant

-The CERA-1 is a mechanical paste extruder and 3D printer framework developed for ceramic 3D printing.
+The CERA-1 is a mechanical paste extruder and 3D printer framework developed for 3D printing in clay.
 It was designed as a modification to existing 3D printer or CNC frameworks.

 In partnership with Amaco/Brent and Duet3D, CERA-1 is being redesigned, documented and published as an open-source hardware project.
+This repository will be home to CERA-1 CAD models, schematics, software and instructions.
 An earlier prototype is available at thingiverse.com, as well as at openprojects.bryancera.com.

 CERA-1 systems have been utilized world-wide by artists, designers and researchers in tandem with research in contemporary craft, digital fabrication and architecture.